agronholm/anyio/.github/pull_request_template.md

 ### Checklist

-If this is a user-facing code change, like a bugfix or a new feature, please ensure that the you've fulfilled the following conditions (where applicable):
+If this is a user-facing code change, like a bugfix or a new feature, please ensure that you've fulfilled the following conditions (where applicable):

 - [ ] You've added tests (in `tests/`) added which would fail without your patch
 - [ ] You've updated the documentation (in `docs/`, in case of behavior changes or new